sails-adminpanel/sails-adminpanel/docs/Configuration.md

 + `boolean` - Enable/disable functionality.
 ```
-instances: {
+entities: {
     users: {
         // ...

         list: true, // will mean that list action should exist.
 Enabled by default.
-        edit: false // Will disable edit functionality for instance.
+        edit: false // Will disable edit functionality for entity.
     }
 }
 ```